xiaabdfe/bdfepush/docs/guide-5.md

 ## Vintage Armours
 ![Vintage Armours](https://caelum.s-ul.eu/olist/myh3blyc.png)

 Vintage armours are are special armours that have **two** effect inheritance slots instead of one.
 They are highly valuable for beginners for their versatility, especially when combined with Phantom Chamber.
-For more information, refer to [list of armours](https://github.com/caelumff/bdfeguides/wiki/List-of-Armours#vintage)
+For more information, refer to <a href="list-armours#vintage">list of armours</a>

 ## Hats
 The rule of thumb is to inherit **special reload -30s**.
 In addition to Regina from Phantom Chamber, they are also available in 3-star and 4-star hats that you randomly get from gacha or alchemy: